serkancelen/Fitness/README.md

 - Swashbuckle.AspNetCore.Filters (7.0.12)

 ## Contact
-For any questions, suggestions, or feedback related to the Fitness Tracker Project, feel free to contact us:
+For any questions, suggestions, or feedback related to the this project, feel free to contact me:

 - Serkan Çelen
 - serkancelen@outlook.com.tr